Touristification: Solastalgia

 Solastalgia is the collective melancholia that a community feels when its space is touristified.
 Solastalgic people feel deprived when their daily activities are altered or restricted to cater for a more affluent tourist class and yearn for the past pre-mass tourism.

 Opposition

-Touristification has received protest from negatively affected groups.
+Touristification has received protests from negatively affected groups.
 In some cities, anti-Airbnb billboards have appeared.
 In some cases, cities across the world have directly taken on Airbnb and similar organisations.
 In August 2021, Barcelona became the first city to ban short-term private room rentals.